diegomezg/devops-trainee-program/10 - Microsoft Azure/README.md

 ## Objectives
 - Explain the basic concepts of Azure and cloud computing
 - Describe the differences between Infrastructure-as-a-Service (IaaS), Platform-as-a-Service (PaaS) and Software-as-a-Service (SaaS)
-- Understand the core Azure architectural components
+- Classify the core Azure architectural components
 -

 ## Contents